things to do in cusco

 things to do in cusco and cristo blanco

 If Rio de Janeiro in Brazil has its Christ the Redeemer statue, Cusco has its own.
 The Cristo Blanco or white Christ of open arms is a giant statue of 8 meters large.
 Also, it is covered with marble and plaster.
-It was a gift from the Palestinian Arab community to the city in 1945, due to its hospitality during the second world war.
+It was a gift from the Palestinian Arab community to the city in 1945, due to its hospitality during the Second World War.
 It is located in the surroundings of Cusco (the North part) and you can get amazing views of the City from there.
 Also, to get there, you can hire a taxi from Apps.
-The cost of service is around 80 Soles ($22) including 30 minutes of wait at the place to get the best photos.
+The cost of service is around 80 Soles ($22) including 30 minutes of wait at the place to get the best photos of the Inca Empire city.

 11. The Inti Raymi Festivity